polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 1. Types registry is stripped from `docs` fields.
 2. Types records are separated into chunks, with enum variants being individual chunks differing by variant index; each chunk consisting of `id` (same as in full metadata registry) and SCALE-encoded 'Type' description (reduced to 1-variant enum for enum variants).
 Enums with 0 variants are treated as regular types.
-3. Chunks are sorted by `id` in accending order; chunks with same `id` are sorted by enum vainant index in accending order.
+3. Chunks are sorted by `id` in ascending order; chunks with same `id` are sorted by enum variant index in ascending order.

 ### Merging protocol